OSInside/kiwi/doc/source/concept_and_workflow/shell_scripts.rst

   Calls baseService and exists only for compatibility reasons.

-suseActivateDefaultServices
-  Activates the `network` and `cron` services to run at boot.

 suseSetupProduct
   Creates the :file:`/etc/products.d/baseproduct` link pointing to the product referenced by either :file:`/etc/SuSE-brand` or :file:`/etc/os-release` or the latest `.prod` file available in :file:`/etc/products.d`

-suseSetupProductInformation
-  Uses :command:`zypper` to search for the installed product and installs all product specific packages.
-This function fails when :command:`zypper` is not the appliances package manager.

 baseVagrantSetup
   Configures the image to work as a vagrant box by performing the following